Skip to content

 Selecting Laboratory Rotations Expand answer

 A key decision during the first year is selecting a research adviser and the laboratory in which to conduct research.
-The BMS Graduate Program Executive Committee provides advice and oversight during this process.
+Students are assigned a first-year adviser who is a member of the BMS Graduate Program Executive Committee, and who provides advice and oversight during this process.
 A number of opportunities during the first year provide information to assist in making this choice.

 • Various forums for laboratory research interest presentations occur during the Fall semester.
 As a follow-up to these presentations, appointments should be scheduled to talk in more detail with faculty about research areas of particular interest.

 • Laboratory rotations during the first year provide an opportunity to spend time with faculty members of particular interest to a student so they can learn more about specific research programs and the laboratory environment of specific faculty members.
 These rotations also provide opportunities to design and conduct experiments, collect and analyze data, and present results in written and oral reports.
 These are all critical skills required for success in a scientific career.
-PhD students do at least three rotations in different laboratories that are approximately six to eight weeks in length to sample the breadth of research opportunities.
+PhD students do at least three 8-week rotations in different laboratories to sample the breadth of research opportunities.
 MS students can join their research laboratory as soon as an adviser agrees to accept them into their lab.
 Thus, the minimum number of required rotations is one.
-The times for doing the rotations are arranged by the student in consultation with the faculty with whom they rotate and the student’s First-Year Adviser.
-Rotations can be done in the Fall, Spring, and/or Summer semesters.
+The first rotation will start at the beginning of September, with the goal of entering a dissertation laboratory by April 1.
+Students who do not identify a lab after three rotations are able to do additional rotations.
+It is expected that most students will identify a thesis lab by June 1.

 Rotation Reports and Presentation Expand answer

-A written report is required for two of the rotations for PhD students and one rotation for MS students.
+A written report is required for one rotation for both PhD students and MS students.
 The report on the research conducted during the rotation is written solely by the student and submitted to the rotation adviser and on Canvas in the appropriate folder for the BMS 596 Lab Rotations course.
-Reports are evaluated by the rotation adviser and another member of the BMS Graduate Faculty.
+Reports are evaluated by the rotation adviser and a member of the BMS Graduate Program Executive Committee.

 Each student also gives an oral presentation on one of his/her rotations during the Spring semester.
 Presentations are 15 minutes in length and provide the background, approach(es), outcome(s), and discussion of the results for the chosen research rotation.
 The oral presentation is evaluated by faculty members of the Graduate Program Executive Committee.